How to move around in Japan:

 To get around in the cities, just walk and use public transport (buses and the metro).
 Taking taxis in large cities, especially in Tokyo, is not recommended because of its high cost.

-- How to get bullet train tickets
+- How to get train tickets.
+Is Japan Rail Pass worth it?

 - How to catch the bus in Japan

-How to get bullet train tickets:
+How to get train tickets in Japan:

-The cost of the JRP depends on the number of days and the class chosen ("green" for first class and "ordinary" for tourist).
+The price of the JRP depends on the number of days and the class ("green" for superior and "ordinary" for tourist).
+In round numbers, the cost of the tourist pass is about €300 for 7 days, €500 for 14 days and €600 for 21 days (see updated prices in yen).

 To buy it on the official page, go to this page, click on "Create a New Account" and follow the steps indicated until you verify your account.
 Then "Log In" and press "Purchase a Japan Railpass".
 You will have to indicate the date of arrival, number of days, arrival airport, number of people (adults and children).
 On the next screen, insert the data of each traveler (note that the credit card with which you pay must be in the name of the main traveler).
 Once the purchase is confirmed, it will take you to the payment page for you to enter the card details.